 “Discriminated against at work?”

-While none of these mention the word “you” within them, they’re directly asking the viewer a question as implied by the question mark, and thus insinuating that there’s even a chance the viewer of the ad may fall into any of those categories.
+While none of these mention the word “you” in them, they’re directly asking the viewer a question as implied by the question mark, and thus insinuating that there’s a chance the viewer of the ad may fall into any of those categories.
 Try to avoid questions in your ads altogether to speed up the approval process.

 When all else fails, contact Facebook